doytsujin/itrs/README.md

 1. Clone the repository containing the code: *git clone https://github.com/jcgarridog/itrs.git*
 2. Change to the itrs directory: *cd itrs*
-3. Edit the file variables.tf and assign the proper values to aws_access_key and aws_secret_key.
+3. Edit the file variables.tf and assign the proper values to *aws_access_key* and *aws_secret_key*.
 For security reasons they are not provided in the scripts.
 4. Execute the command: *terraform init*
 5. Execute the command: *terraform apply*